Miodrag Latinović

-Miodrag Latinović (born August 29, 1970) is a Bosnian-Herzegovinian football defender currently playing with VfL Trier/Mariahof.
+Miodrag Latinović (born August 29, 1970) is a Bosnian-Herzegovinian retired football defender.

 Club career

 Born in Bosanska Gradiška, SR Bosnia and Herzegovina, after beginning his career with FK Borac Banja Luka, in the early 1990s he moved to Serbia where he played initially with FK Mačva Šabac, and afterwards, in the First League of FR Yugoslavia, with FK Loznica and FK Spartak Subotica.
 In the late 1990s, he moved to Germany where he played with FC Gütersloh, SV Eintracht Trier 05 and SC Paderborn 07, mostly in the 2.
 Fussball Bundesliga.